-Currently, there are nine contract faculty members in our program.
+Currently, there are eight contract faculty members in our program.
 This number, however, is somewhat misleading.
-Our effective FT number is 7.6.as one member of our program is on Early Retirement Reduced Load (50%), another has significant release time for AFA duties (80%), and a third member has department chair release time (40.33%).
-In addition, one of our colleagues, Prof. Tatjana Omrcen, is retiring at the end of the Fall 2023 semester, and we are asking for a retirement replacement position.
+Our effective FT number is around 6.6 as one member of our program has significant release time for AFA duties (92.5%), another member has department chair release time (40%) and there are other small amounts of FTEF (5-15%) allocated to release time.
+Tatjana Omrcen officially retired at the end of the Spring 2024 semester, and we have been asking for a replacement of her position.
 We need the replacement position to operate at our maximum strength.